 In addition to the visitor physically scrolling the page in a browser, scroll effects are also very helpful when you add anchor tags on a page.
 When a visitor clicks a link to jump to an anchor tag on a long or wide page, that also causes scroll effects to display.
 You can set up a menu for a very tall page and link to a series anchor tags, to make different sections that appear to fly in, fade in, or animate into place.
 You can also create a series of menu items that all come together to form a consolidated navigation bar when the visitor jumps down to a lower area of the page.

-When working with Scroll Effects within Adobe Muse, there are three key concepts you should understand, primarily:
+When working with Scroll Effects within Adobe Muse, there are three key concepts you should understand:

-Take a moment to review the Scroll section of the Browser Fill menu.
-The field in the center section (currently displaying 0px) corresponds to the key position (the T-handle location) that controls the motion.
+The Key Position in scroll effects refers to the position where the page elements you configure, start to move.
+For example, in the Browser Fill menu > Scroll tab, the field in the center section (currently displaying 0 px) corresponds to the Key Position.
+When you turn the motion settings on, the T-handle location appears on the page.
+This T-handle controls the motion range.
 The default setting of 0px means that the T-handle is set to the very top edge of the browser window.

 In the Initial Motion section, you'll notice that the values in the fields have a lower case "x" next to them.
 This stands for times.
 If the visitor scrolls the page faster, the motion of the scroll effect increases in speed to match the same pace.

 The values entered in the Final Motion section will be applied after the page is scrolled past the key position (location of the T-handle).
 The Final Motion section contains a similar interface.